V&A Open Studios

 Good Friday.
 It’s 06.27 PM.
 A large security guard stands in front of me.
-He switches on a tiny torch to do the bag search at the main entrance of the museum.
+He switches on a tiny torch to do the bag search at the main entrance.
 I look at him restlessly; I don’t want to be late.
 We swap smiles and with a welcoming reception I walk in straight line under the main dome towards the shop.
 Above my head I contemplate once again the Chihuly’s enormous glass Chandelier.
-This evening it seems to be as gleaming as the sunshine.
-Although the museum is not very crowded today I can notice the hustle and bustle around me.
-Every Friday the museum shuts its doors later and the festive atmosphere spreads all over the place.
-Some people are having drinks with a light-hearted chat sitting around the hall.
-Others stand still, amazed by the majesty of the building and its collections.
+This evening it seems to be as gleaming as a meteorite about to collide and form new life.
+Although the museum is not very crowded today I can notice the hustle and bustle around me in a humorous nod to a pathetic fallacy.
+Oh!
+There they are!
+On the left hand side of the directory board and next to a big sign stating “Open Studios”[i].
+Jamie and Yiyun [ii] the current V&A artists-in-residence are waiting for visitors to arrive.

-Yiyun starts her presentation talking about her research with the V&A and her past exhibitions both nationally and internationally.
-I steadily observe how delighted the audience seems to be looking at the projection screen and wondering how the creative process of mapping material surfaces with video projection is.
-I look at her absorbed by her talent: How does her work affect my optical approach to her immaterial imaginary?
+Yiyun started her presentation talking about her research with the museum collections and her past exhibitions both nationally and internationally.
+I wonder how the creative process of mapping material surfaces with video projection works: How does her work affect my optical approach to her immaterial imaginary?
 Where does digital artwork remain after having been displayed?
 Is this the only art form able to create a real event based on the uniqueness of an unrepeatable experience?
 I get lost in thought but I guess I am not the only one.
-Fortunately the artist is very pleased to answer questions and an informal conversation occurs between Yiyun and the attendees.
+Fortunately the artist is very pleased to answer questions and an informal conversation was held between Yiyun and the attendees.

-I don’t know what time it is but I have to walk visitors back to the cafeteria.
-Jamie and Yiyun were so wonderful that I can hardly process all the thoughts and emotions thriving right on the top of my head upside down to the very end of my toes’ tips.
-Having the chance to meet and talk face to face with these two artists-in-residence is one of the most immersive experiences I ever had as a visitor in a museum; a truly participatory experience where the public creates through their active contribution of ideas, sharing their thoughts and connecting with each other around the content given by first-class emerging artists from all over the world.
+Jamie and Yiyun were so wonderful that I can hardly process all the stimulation.
+Having the chance to meet and talk face to face with these two artists-in-residence is one of the most engaging experiences I ever had; a truly enriching conversation where the public creates through their active contribution of ideas, sharing their thoughts and connecting with each other around the content given by first-class emerging artists from all over the world.

-Yiyun and Jamie just finished their residency this month but new artists[ix] are coming soon to contribute to the museum with their talent and with them, new opportunities to freely assist to the Open Studios will pop up.
+Yiyun and Jamie just finished their residency this month but new artists[ix] are coming soon to contribute to the museum with their talent and with them, and new opportunities to attend new Open Studios will come up.
 If you don’t want to miss this incredible experience, check the notes below for further information and save the dates[x].
-It is worth coming over.

 Notes on Further Information and Resources